mukc/fillout-repo/README.md

 Start the server by the command "npm start"

-You can get the form submission responses by reaching out to "http://localhost:3000/responses/{FORM_ID}/filtered responses" for a specific form ID and can filter the form responses
+You can get the form submission responses by reaching out to "http://localhost:3000/responses/{FORM_ID}/filteredResponses" for a specific form ID and can filter the form responses